Divorce

 Now, the grounds for divorce fall into three categories, and the parties must prove at least one:

-• Separation for six months: If you and your spouse live “separate and apart” for at least six months, you can satisfy these grounds for divorce.
-There can be no interruptions in your separation, but you can reside in the same residence as long as you “pursue separate lives.”
-Some couples may satisfy this requirement because there is a protective order in place requiring one party to keep their distance from the other.
+- Separation for six months: If you and your spouse live “separate and apart” for at least six months, you can satisfy these grounds for divorce.
+You can be deemed separate while living in the same home if you pursue separate lives, or if the separation is under a court order (e.g., a protective order)—but the full 6 months is still required.

 What happens to our children during a Howard County divorce?